hemanthkoduru/USA_AGRI_FOOD_DEPT/README.md

 # USA_AGRI_FOOD_DEPT

-This application is designed in angular.
+This application is designed in angularJS.
 In this application
     --user can search the food items and view the details.
     --user can add food item to his/her favourites.